Up the river

 English Expression: (Sent) up the river

-Believe you me; you do not want to be sent up the river.
+Believe you me, you do not want to be sent up the river.

-Why?
 Because if you are, it means you are going to prison to become a jailbird.

-Sing-Sing is North of New York, up the Hudson River.
 Therefore, if you were sentenced to spend time at Sing-Sing prison, you had to go up the river.

 I know that many Japanese English language students study English so they can understand movies.

-If you are a fan of old movies from the fifties and sixties, then you’ll hear this expression used.
+If you are a fan of old movies from the fifties and sixties, you’ll hear this expression used.

 Posted